udaan-iitt/editions/2022_June/Ghosts in the Machine MD.md

 The ad here has been well crafted, no doubt.
 But the story it tells is that of a shadowy group controlling things via manipulation.
 Not one of a group that the average person can sympathize with.
 The use of threatening statements like *"We are everywhere"* and *"Everything we touch is a weapon"*, while making the video sound cool, just alienated the audience from the *4th PSYOPs Group.*

 That takes us to the next lesson.
-Secondly, there must be an attempt to reassure the target audience that this one is on their side.
+There must be an attempt to reassure the target audience that this one is on their side.
 When the tactics used to manipulate individuals psychologically are brazenly boasted about, the audience wonders whether such tactics have been used against them.
 It is one thing to wage *PSYWAR*, it is another thing entirely to brag about doing so and rub it into the faces of your targets.

 In conclusion, I don't think the ad was a total failure for the *4th PSYOPs Group.* They generated attention and got people talking about them, which probably translates to increased application rates in the future.
 However, the  *4th PSYOPs Group*, being so eager to quote *Sun Tzu*, might appreciate this particular nugget of his wisdom.